 Easily resolve these inefficiency issues with FP&A technology.
 Here is a list of FP&A responsibilities that automation will make more efficient:

-Financial modeling: Automation makes updating financial models easy with just a few clicks to accommodate changes in your organization's business trajectory.
+Financial modelling: Automation makes updating financial models easy with just a few clicks to accommodate changes in your organisation's business trajectory.

 Financial forecasting: Forecast the company's health with data from the financial models mentioned above.

-Asset evaluation: Monitor your organization's cash runway use to ensure that the company invests it in ways that direct overall business growth.
+Asset evaluation: Monitor your organisation's cash runway use to ensure that the company invests it in ways that direct overall business growth.

-Financial health metrics: FP&A-affiliated teammates stay on top of an organization's financial health thanks to available financial metrics and ratios.
+Financial health metrics: FP&A-affiliated teammates stay on top of an organisation's financial health thanks to available financial metrics and ratios.
 FP&A technology makes this data readily available for analysis.

-Department cost efficiency: Keep track of department spending no matter how large (or small) an organization you manage.
+Department cost efficiency: Keep track of department spending no matter how large (or small) an organisation you manage.
 Use the company's cash and runway statements to determine each department's budgetary allotment.

 Budgeting: FP&A teams must work with department heads to generate budgets for each department and the company as a whole.
 FP&A automation places this information at the fingers of the decision makers who need it most.

-Internal report creation: Maintain consistent business reports that accurately reflect your organization's financial trends over several periods.
+Internal report creation: Maintain consistent business reports that accurately reflect your organisation's financial trends over several periods.

 2. Does It Check the Boxes on Your Wishlist?